idaholab/falcon/utilities/splitsquaregrid/README.md

 * Yidong Xia

 ## Introduction
-This document describes the workflow to generate a textfile containing nodal coordinates with attributes from [Petrel](https://www.software.slb.com/products/petrel).
+This workflow describes the workout to generate a textfile containing nodal coordinates with attributes from [Petrel](https://www.software.slb.com/products/petrel).
 In reservoir engineering, Petrel is often used to create structural models of faults and other geological features.
-** Simulation data.
-Statiostic Data **The following workflow outlines the procedure to extract the attributes' data from Petrel.
+The structure models are gridded using pillar grid geometry, and well data is interpeted into 3D propertie volumes using stochastic algorithms.
+The following workflow outlines the procedure to extract the attributes' data from Petrel.

 __The workflow consists of three sections:__